BIRDS

 Bird photography is more than just snapping a picture.
 It’s about getting close to nature and really seeing the amazing variety of bird life we have in New Zealand.
 When I’m out there with my camera, I feel a deep connection to the birds and their environments.
 It’s like I’m part of their world for a moment.

 I love bird photography because it gives me a chance to slow down and appreciate the little things.
-Watching a bird in its natural habitat, seeing how it moves and interacts with its surroundings—there’s something really special about that.
+I watch a bird in its natural habitat.
+I observe how it moves and interacts with its surroundings.
+There’s something really special about those moments.
 Each bird has its own personality and story, and I try to capture that in my photos.

 Kaiaua is one of my favourite spots for bird photography.
 This quiet seaside town on the Shorebird Coast is a real gem.
 It’s just north of Miranda and across from Thames, and it’s a haven for birds.
 Every time I visit, I’m amazed by the variety of bird life.
 From tiny shorebirds darting along the beach to larger species soaring overhead, there’s always something new to see.